Marcelo Bordon

-Marcelo José Bordon (born 7 January 1976) is a Brazilian former professional footballer who played as a centre-back.
-He is mostly known for his time in Germany, playing for Bundesliga teams VfB Stuttgart and Schalke 04, winning three UEFA Intertoto Cup.
-He was part of the Brazil squad that won the 2004 Copa América.
+Marcelo José Bordon (born 7 January 1976) is a former Brazilian professional footballer who played as a centre-back.
+He is best known for his time with Bundesliga sides VfB Stuttgart and Schalke 04, as well as being part of the 2004 Copa América-winning Brazil squad.

-Since 2016, he is managing Rio Branco-SP, which plays in the fourth tier of the São Paulo state football league.
+His son, Filipe Bordon, plays in the same position as him for FC Südtirol, on loan from Lazio.

 Career

-Bordon was born in Ribeirão Preto.
-He played for Bundesliga side FC Schalke 04 between 2004 and July 2010.
-He joined the club for a €2.6 million transfer fee from VfB Stuttgart.
-At Schalke 04, he formed a formidable central defence alongside Mladen Krstajić, boasting a formidable aerial ability and a capacity for leadership that earned him the role as team captain from the 2006–07 season until the summer of 2010.
-Although not a regular for the Brazil national team, he was part of the team that won the 2004 Copa América.
+Born in Ribeirão Preto, Bordon spent six years at Schalke between 2004 and July 2010, having been acquired from Stuttgart on a €2.6 million deal.
+He formed a formidable defensive partnership with Serbian Mladen Krstajić, boasting formidable aerial ability and leadership that earned him the captain's armband from the 2006–07 season until the summer of 2010.
+On 5 July 2010, Bordon left Schalke and signed for Al-Rayyan in Qatar three days later, earning approximately €6.5 million per year before retiring once his contract expired.

-On 5 July 2010, Bordon's contract with Schalke was canceled and he signed a one-year contract with Al-Rayyan Sports Club three days later on 8 July 2010, earning approximately €6.5 million per year.
+Bordon briefly served as head coach of Rio Branco-SP in 2016.